Trafire/promail/docs/index.rst

    license
    reference

-**Promail** is a library for handling emails directly in python.
-With Promail you can:
+**Promail** is a library for extending the functionality of your email box with your own python code.

 ------------------